Master of Architecture (ARB/RIBA Part 2) MArch

-Enables you to embark on an extended piece of complex architectural design research, leading to a rigorous proposal.
-You're required to demonstrate your ability to devise ambitious architectural strategies, structural and sustainable objectives and approaches and coherent responses to site within the project as a whole.
+You’ll embark on an extended piece of complex architectural design research, leading to a rigorous proposal.
+It should demonstrate your ability to devise ambitious architectural strategies, structural and sustainable objectives and approaches and coherent responses to site within the project as a whole.

 Design Research 02

-Enable you to extend and amplify the architectural design research initiated in Semester 01 leading to a rigorous proposal or proposals for a complex architectural design.
+You will extend and amplify the architectural design research initiated in the first module, leading to a rigorous proposal or proposals for a complex architectural design.

-Involves the origination and implementation of a programme of individual research into technologies and experimentation.
-This will be devised by you and it usually emerges from the research themes and issues in your design research project.
-A series of programmed interdisciplinary workshops introduce key skills and concepts, interspersed throughout the course of the unit, providing specialist inputs and opportunities to evaluate individual research from different vantage points.
+You will devise and implement a programme of research into technologies and experimentation.
+This usually emerges from the themes and issues in your design research project.
+The unit includes a series of programmed interdisciplinary workshops to introduce key skills and concepts, providing specialist inputs and opportunities to evaluate individual research from different vantage points.

-This unit consists of a period of self-directed research on a subject that is related to the historical, theoretical and critical concerns of architecture.
-You will present a written dissertation (8000 – 10,000 words) in which you will be expected to develop and articulate a sustained argument in an extended piece of writing that demonstrates a high level of understanding of the subject area through analysis and evaluation.
+This unit comprises a period of self-directed research on a subject related to the historical, theoretical and critical concerns of architecture.
+You will present a written dissertation (8,000-10,000 words) in which you will be expected to develop and articulate a sustained argument that demonstrates a high level of understanding of the subject area through analysis and evaluation.

 Dissertation (option 2)

-This unit consists of a period of self-directed research on a subject that is related to the historical, theoretical and critical concerns of architecture.
-You will complete a research project, presented using alternate media (film, installation, software etc.) and an exegesis (2000-3500 words).
+As with option 1, your dissertation will relate to the historical, theoretical and critical concerns of architecture.
+You will complete a research project, presented using alternate media (film, installation, software etc.) and an exegesis (2,000-3,500 words).

 In year two, you'll develop your own research agendas, drawing heavily upon the issues and methodologies introduced in year one.